-A Three network fault is blocking calls for hundreds of users
+Hundreds of Three customers left unable to call or text

 Most of the complaints have apparently come from London, Manchester, Lambeth, Birmingham, Tamworth, Glasgow, Wembley, Leeds, Tottenham and Nottingham.

-Not all people on Three in those areas have been affected by the network outage, but some might not have even noticed they've been hit yet.
+Not all people on Three in those areas have been affected by the problem, which Three claims is a third-party issue, but some might not have even noticed they've been hit yet.
 Some of the complaints reported about the outage are from people who can still make calls, but not receive them, so it could be that there are people out there unaware that their incoming calls aren't getting through.

 Three has responded to the complaints with a Tweet saying: "We’re aware some customers are experiencing issues making & receiving calls.
 We’re sorry for inconvenience & working to fix as soon as poss."

-Note: UPDATE: Three has now fixed this problem and issued the following statement: “Some of our customers did experience connectivity issues earlier today using voice and SMS services.
-This problem has now been resolved and all services have been restored.
-We are sorry for any inconvenience caused.”